Model 3D is designed for downward venting exhaust systems and floor standing dryers.

 (For Downward Exhaust Direction)

-Five units per carton, 36 cartons per pallet, ships class 70
+Six units per carton, 36 cartons per pallet, ships as a class 70